Finding the Best Places to Retire Since 2006!

 Colonial Beach also has a history of boom and bust.
 For many years, it was a seaside playground for the nation's Eastern elite, particularly for people from Washington, D.C.
 Most of these visitors arrived by boat, and grand summer "cottages" and elegant hotels were built to accommodate them.
 Then in the early- to mid-20th-century, the fortunes of this "Playground on the Potomac" began to dim, as automobile travel became more fashionable and reaching distant beaches became easier.
 Slot machine gambling revived Colonial Beach for a time in the 1950s, but a devastating fire in the 1960s and subsequent hurricanes all took their toll.

 Today, Colonial Beach is primarily a working class community, and it has grown by 5% in the last decade.
-The cost of living is 4% less than the national average, and the median home price is $190,000.
+The cost of living is 14% less than the national average, and the median home price is $245,000.
 Twenty-seven percent of locals are college educated, and 50% of residents are age 45 or better.
-More Democrats than Republicans live here.
+Politics are split down the middle.
 The crime rate is below the national average.
 Racial diversity is minimal.

 The mile long beach is still the town's main attraction.
 It fills up with bathers and umbrellas during summer weekends, but on weekdays the sand is often nearly empty.
 Winters are even quieter.
 Westmoreland State Park, just down the road, has boat rentals, camping facilities and more.